 Whole Food Nutrition

 Many animals we see are having problems with hypochloridia, or low stomach acid output.
 Feeding a kibble diet raises the alkalinity of your pet's stomach resulting in incomplete digestion, but dogs and cats can have problems properly digesting other foods as well.
 This contributes to many inflammatory issues in the body such as diarrhea, irritable bowel issues, arthritis and allergies.
-Our Probiotic Digestive Tonic is rich in lactic acid and thriving colonies of live and active bacteria cultures and our Herbal Digestive Tonic contains organic herbal bitters tinctured in organic apple cider vinegar that helps to acidify the gut and stimulate gastric, intestinal and gall bladder (bile) secretions to supercharge digestion.
+Our Probiotic Digestive Tonic is rich in lactic acid and thriving colonies of live and active bacteria cultures.
+Our Herbal Digestive Tonic contains organic herbal bitters tinctured in organic apple cider vinegar that help to acidify the gut and stimulate gastric, intestinal and gall bladder (bile) secretions to supercharge digestion.
+Choose one or alternate them individually to see which works best for your dog.

 Are the chelated proteinate minerals added to my pet food I use better than a non-chelated form of a mineral?
 Retrieved from http://www.natureslogic.com/bl_faq/are-the-chelated-proteinate-minerals/